DigitallyHappy/backpack-blog-articles/README.md

 # Backpack Blog Articles

-This repository should hold drafts [BackpackForLaravel.com](https://backpackforlaravel.com) articles, and allow people to collaborate on them. **If you have an idea for a good blog post, please submit an issue.
+This repository should hold drafts for [BackpackForLaravel.com](https://backpackforlaravel.com) articles, and allow people to receive feedback and collaborate on them. **If you have an idea for a good blog post, please submit an issue.
 If your idea gets approved, you can submit a PR with the article.**

 _Note: This repository is hosted within the DigitallyHappy organisation because it's intended to become _private_, and we can't do that in the Backpack organisation, because it has too many members.
 Private repositories in the Backpack organisation would cost thousands of dollars every month._